influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

 - [Record data points with added context](#record-data-points-with-added-context)
 - [Group aggregate on value change(s)](#group-aggregate-on-value-changes)

 ## Record time in state

-Find the percentage of total time a state is a “true”, "false", or "null" over a given interval.
+In this scenario, we are attempting to find the percentage of total time a state is a “true”, "false", or "null" over a given interval.
 If no points are recorded during the interval, you may opt to retrieve the last state prior to the interval.

-The following example queries data from the air sensor sample data and calculates the percentage of time the carbon monoxide levels reaches 150ppm.
-Air that is equal or higher than 150ppm is "true" while air with lower amounts of carbon monoxide would be "false."
+The following example queries data from a machine process sample data, specifically our "state" field, and calculates the percentage of time the the production lines are running smoothly, which would return with `OK`.
+If a product in the production line is not produced correctly, it would return as `NOK`.
+The `OK` value will represent our "true" state, while the `NOK` value will represent our "false" state.

 To visualize the time in state, see the [Mosaic visualization](#mosaic-visualization).